 Gonk: There are quite a lot of ugly/weird-looking characters in the game, but probably the biggest offenders have to be Falbi◊ and Fyer◊.

-Go for the Eye: Diababa and Morpheel's main weak point.
-Armogohma is also susceptible to an arrow in the eye, though it's only to make it drop from the ceiling.
+Several bosses corrupted by the Fused Shadows or Twilight Mirror are weak when you aim for the eyes.
+It's particularly Diababa's and Morpheel's main weak point.
+Fyrus and Armogohma are also susceptible to an arrow in the eye, though it's only to stun them.

 Good Guy Bar: Telma's Bar.
 Inside are a bunch of hapless soldiers that stand around all day doing nothing, but also La Résistance meets up there and offers advice to Link.